realm/summer-of-swift/projects/krate.md

 Also, started work on the point system!
 Work was pretty full, so I'm hoping to have more time in August to push forward.

 ### August 10
+I was able to dive in the last few days and implement levels (so the game increases in tempo and difficulty) very much like Tetris.
+Also, big combos now clear out one "dead" tile.
+Plus a variety of other mechanical changes.
+Visually, the game looks very much like last update so I'll skip another video for this round.

+The great news is all of my basic game systems are in place and my mechanics are very close to being complete.
+I hope to have the gameplay finished and locked in by the August 25th update.
+I'll use the final month to find an artist and implement all the extras like menus and leaderboards.

 ### August 25